 There’s no reason for anyone to not fall in love with this beauty perched at an altitude of 9000 feet.

 A family adventure

 Well, you are one of those who have a family that’s as adventurous as you and looking for a trek that’s doable with your little ones then look no further then Prashar Lake.
-A well marked trail, not to steep slopes and a fact that you can take up your car to the lake provided its not snowing makes this a perfect getaway for people of all ages.
+A well-marked trail, not too steep slopes, and a fact that you can take up your car to the lake provided it’s not snowing makes this a perfect getaway for people of all ages.

 History and Culture

-That’s all folks..
+That’s all folks, I hope I have given you enough reason to vote Prashar Lake as the best weekend trek from Delhi.
 If you do not want to go through the hustle of booking bus tickets and then transport to Baggi and further finding guides for Prashar Lake and finally the camping place, you can join one of the weekend batches make your bookings and get going in a group 🙂